Skip to main content

 Purpose of this fund

-The purpose of the fund is to support our communities to be connected, resilient and carbon-neutral places, where people will want to live, work and visit, to bring up their families, and to grow old.
+The purpose of the fund is to support our communities to be connected, resilient and carbon-neutral places.
+We want people to choose to live in the Glenkens, to work and visit, to bring up their families and to grow old.
 Priorities for the fund are directly linked to the Glenkens & District Community Action Plan which can be viewed here.
 To further understand the purpose of this Fund, the Fund Strategy documents may be useful to review.

 The fund’s current priorities are: